🔍

 Why is there no bid/ask spread?

 There is no order book and no traditional market makers providing two-way quotes and earning the bid/ask spread.
-Instead, liquidity is provided by Liquidity Pools earning a share of trading fees for the trades they support.
+Instead, liquidity is provided by liquidity pools.

 Does DeVol use an order book?